Filtering by: M19

 IMG_8414.JPG

-Seeking Visions for a Better World was a call for images and aspirational sentiments that invoke constructive visions of the future to counterbalance the preponderance of dystopic visions presented in pop-culture, literature, and media.
-Inspired by traditional pictographs and contemporary graffiti culture, this collection of visions created space for a dialogue where we can build on ideas, reflect on our culture, and imagine better outcomes for humanity.
+In Seeking Visions for a Better World, Ryan Fedderson employed crowd-sourced images and aspirational sentiments that invoked constructive visions of the future to counterbalance the preponderance of dystopic visions presented in pop-culture, literature, and media.
+Inspired by traditional pictographs and contemporary graffiti culture, this collection of visions created space for a dialogue, building on ideas, reflecting on our culture, and imagining better outcomes for humanity.

-By working to develop meditations on futures we would like to see, we can generate societal visions that are worth pointing towards.
-Community- sourced contributions were received before July 21, 2019 and were translated into graphic treatments that progressively saturated the gallery from July 12th to 23rd, 2019.
+Community-sourced contributions were translated into graphic treatments that progressively saturated the gallery from July 12th to 23rd, 2019.

 Ryan Feddersen, Seeking Visions for a Better World, 2019.
 Image courtesy of Meg Yamomoto.